20 Off 130

 130 x 0.80 = 104

-This directly gives us the final price of 104 units, matching the result from Method 1.
+This directly gives us the final price of 104 units, matching the result from Method 1 Small thing, real impact..

 Understanding Percentage Calculations: A Deeper Dive

 The core concept behind percentage calculations involves understanding proportions.
-A percentage is simply a fraction out of 100.
-For instance, 20% can be written as 20/100, which simplifies to 1/5.
-This means that 20% of a number is equivalent to one-fifth of that number.
+Consider this: a percentage is simply a fraction out of 100.
+So for instance, 20% can be written as 20/100, which simplifies to 1/5.
+What this tells us is 20% of a number is equivalent to one-fifth of that number.
 Understanding this fundamental principle helps in solving various percentage-related problems.

 Applying Percentage Discounts in Real-World Scenarios